Share on facebook

 Share on linkedin

-The Effective Complaint Handling Course
+The Effective Complaints Handling Course

 2 half days – using case studies involving real complaints